WHY WE ARE PASSIONATE ABOUT WHAT WE DO

 An unexpected and quick weekend visit to the park stirred something inside her and it immediately dawned on her she wanted to spend the rest of her life here and vowed to return.
 True to her word, Noelle was working in a lodge in the Park 3 months later and slowly acquired the much needed bush experience required to survive in the industry.
 Excelling at everything she did, Noelle soon found herself assisting in running one of the Park’s most prestigious, luxury camps which is where she met her partner Moli.
 She then developed a huge passion and interest in nature and conservation and is a ‘city girl‘ no more!
 Lost in the wilds of Ruaha she applies herself to anything she can and has developed her skills in nearly everything from cuisine and menu design to wildlife photography and movie making.

-Recently she has started up Kichaka Expeditions with her partner where she is the backbone of the operation, tirelessly trying to overcome the logistical hurdles which present themselves in this remote land as the team on a daily basis, move the entire camp from one location to the next and have it ready for the guests return in time for lunch.
+Since 2013, she has started up Kichaka Expeditions with her partner where she is the backbone of the operation, tirelessly trying to overcome the logistical hurdles which present themselves in this remote land as the team on a daily basis, move the entire camp from one location to the next and have it ready for the guests return in time for lunch.